regwhitton/skyscape/README.md

 Try the `make test-setup` command again.

-You may get the message `ac_compute_device_uuid's output is based on invalid pci bus info`.
+With radeonsi you may get the message `ac_compute_device_uuid's output is based on invalid pci bus info`.
 This is an apparently harmless warning.  "ac\_compute\_device\_uuid" is a function that generates a unique id for your GPU.
 It outputs this message when it cannot access details of your hardware, but continues without it.
-Some sources say tht adding your user to the `video` and `render` groups and restarting can avoid the warning - but it didn't work for me.
+Some sources say that adding your username to the `video` and `render` groups and restarting can avoid the warning - but it didn't work for me.

 #### Testing